JakePember/cymetrics/README.md

 REQUIREMENTS
 ------------
-cymetrics requires [Mochawesome](https://www.npmjs.com/package/mochawesome) reporting as input to produce the final metrics.
+Cymetrics requires [Mochawesome](https://www.npmjs.com/package/mochawesome) reporting as input to produce the final metrics.

 In order to use mochawesome correctly, we will add [async](https://www.npmjs.com/package/async) and [child_process](https://www.npmjs.com/package/child_process) to the `/plugins/index.js` file.